Long hair: Trends among men in 20th and 21st centuries

 In the 1970s, the popularity of Jamaica's reggae music and musician Bob Marley prompted interest in dreadlocks internationally.
 The anti-establishment philosophy of Rastafari, echoed in much of the reggae of the time, resonated with left-leaning youth of all ethnicities – especially and primarily among African Americans and other Blacks, but among counterculture Whites as well.
 In the 1980s, the view of long hair as a solitary signifier of political or counter-cultural identity was countered and parodied in films such as Rambo and many other militaristic heroes of media which challenged then-contemporary views of tradition.
-In the 2000s, longer hairstyles among men became popular among neopagans and rock enthusiasts; for example, musicians in metal bands and their fans often wear long hair.
+Today, longer hairstyles among men are still quite popular among neopagans and rock enthusiasts; for example, musicians in metal bands and their fans often wear long hair.
 Long hair may be grown for the purpose of its being donated to an organization, such as Locks of Love, that provides hairpieces to help those who can not have hair otherwise, such as those who are diagnosed with alopecia areata.
 Today long hair has gained even more popularity.
 Even among mainstream men it is socially acceptable to have hair reaching around the upper back.
 This could in part be due to the "man bun" trend where men pull their shoulder length or longer hair back into a topknot bun.

 Americas

 Native Americans

 Many Native American men wore long hair before the arrival of Western influences on their culture.
 (In Cherokee legends, for example, males said to be handsome were often described as having "long hair almost to the ground" or similar formulas.)
 Both men and women of these cultures have frequently struggled to maintain their tradition but have faced heavy opposition.
 Many consider it a sign of giving in to Western influences to have their hair cut.
 Early US settlers saw long-haired, native men as rebelling against their civilized society.
-Mountain men and trappers who adopted the customs were also considered amoral, and often identified by their long hair.
+Mountain men and trappers who adopted Native customs were also considered amoral, and often identified by their long hair.
 Since the cultural movements of the Sixties and Seventies, however, Native Americans have felt less pressure to have short hair, as different movements have defended their cultural rights.
 For example, several states have loosened prison regulations, allowing Native Americans to wear long hair during incarceration, along with other cultural allowances.